Center for Engaged Learning and Teaching

 Budget and Administrative Coordinator

 Eric Roque is responsible for managing all budgeting activities and programmatic and administrative operations at CELT.
-He is also the Program Coordinator for the Louis Stokes - Louisiana Alliance for Minority Participation (LS-LAMP) Program at Tulane where he has worked for the past ten years to substantially increase the number and quality of underrepresented minority students earning baccalaureate degrees in STEM areas at Tulane.
+He is also the Program Coordinator for the Louis Stokes - Louisiana Alliance for Minority Participation (LS-LAMP) Program at Tulane where he has worked for the past eleven years to substantially increase the number and quality of underrepresented minority students earning baccalaureate degrees in STEM areas at Tulane.
 Eric received his MBA from Tulane University in 2009.

 Senior Executive Secretary